xapian/xapian/xapian-core/docs/replication.rst

 Calling reopen
 --------------

-The reopen method is usually an efficient way to ensure that a database is up-to-date with the latest changes.
-Unfortunately, it does not currently work correctly with databases which are being updated by the replication client.
+`Database::reopen()` is usually an efficient way to ensure that a database is up-to-date with the latest changes.
+Unfortunately, it does not currently work as you might expect with databases which are being updated by the replication client.
+The workaround is simple; don't use the reopen() method on such
-The workaround is simple; don't use the reopen() method on databases created by the replication client: instead, you should close the database and open it again from scratch.
+databases: instead, you should close the database and open it again from scratch.

 Briefly, the issue is that the databases created by the replication client are